mozey/solid/README.md

 **Applied to Go**:
 - Common interface to add functionality without changing existing code

+[Common Go Mistakes: Interface pollution](https://100go.co/#interface-pollution-5): *"Abstractions should be discovered, not created.
+To prevent unnecessary complexity, create an interface when you need it and not when you foresee needing it"*

 ### L - Liskov Substitution Principle (LSP)